-Despite having abundant natural resources and one of the best education systems in West Africa, Ghana has suffered from economic mismanagement since independence in 1957 (see History and Myth).
+Despite having abundant natural resources and one of the best education systems in West Africa, Ghana has suffered from economic mismanagement since independence in 1957 (see p.6-9 of History and Myth).

 Although the economy has enjoyed sustained growth in recent years due to diverse inflows of foreign capital, Ghana still faces the challenge of creating an infrastructure and regulatory framework capable of nurturing growth domestically.